Covenas to Medellin Bus

 Among Covenas Sucre and Medellin is a distance of 491 km, lasts approximately 15 hours because there are two ways to reach this target, the first choice is route 25 through Cereté Planet Rica and Caucasia, and second option is to take route 21, passing through San Pelayo and then go on route 90 along the banks of the Colombian Caribbean.

-Why book Covenas to Medellin bus with redBus?
+Why book a Covenas a Medellin bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Covenas to Medellin.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Covenas to Medellin.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Coveñas is a Colombean city located in the Sucre Department, north of the country.
 It was founded as a port called Hacienda Santa Bárbara de Cobeña.
 It later became one of the most important caribbean port for the Republic of Colombia.The history of the city begins with a spaniard named Julián Patrón Airiarte, who began as a ñame trader and gathered enough capital which in turn allowed him to begin a slave trading enterprise.Its business flourished, and its hacienda expanded to become a significant part of what is now Coveñas.
 At the start of the XXth century, several industries bloomed in the city, which in turn led to the construction of an Industrial Complex and raised the demand for workers and permanent city residents.
 Also, since the decade of 1960, Coveñas has invested considerably in tourism infrastructure, and is now a frequently visited destination by both colombians and foreigners.